oscarlagatta/ag-grid-demo-01/app/docs/README.md

 ## Chart Integration

-Based on your `ChartBlock` component, the data should be transformed to match the `ChartPoint` interface:
+Based on the `ChartBlock` component, the data should be transformed to match the `ChartPoint` interface:

 ```typescript
 // For daily chart